ctralie/SloMoLoops/README.md

 python VideoReordering.py --filename JumpingJacks_Occlusions.avi --is-median-reorder --is-weighted-laplacian
 ~~~~~

-The result is much smoother
+The result is much smoother, and most of the occlusions and unrelated background motions have been removed

 <img src = "Results/JumpingJacks_Occlusions-reordered-0-median-weighted-img-0.gif">